 Every question you generate for each element of the Strategic Execution model® will take you closer to finding a paradigm shift and the opportunity to create new value.

-The purpose of paradigm-busting is to add value to the people you serve and in so doing enhancing the value of your enterprise by making it more capable of leveraging ideas.
+The purpose of paradigm-busting is to add value to the people you serve and in so doing enhance the value of your enterprise by making it more capable of leveraging ideas.